hoxfon/react-native-twilio-programmable-voice/README.md

 You can be notified when a call is `ringing` by listening for `callStateRinging` events.

+iOS application can now receive the following events, that in v3 where only dispatched to Android:

+- deviceDidReceiveIncoming
+- callInviteCancelled
+- callStateRinging
+- connectionIsReconnecting
+- connectionDidReconnect

 ## Breaking changes in v3.0.0

 - initWitToken returns an object with a property `initialized` instead of `initilized`